Djhayes72195/SemanticSearch/README.md

 - Sino–Tibetan relations during the Ming dynasty

 You can replace this dataset with your own Markdown documents.
 Just place your files in a folder inside `TestData/`, and adjust the paths used in the commands above.

-### Motivation

-This search engine was built for:
-- Students/Professionals who want a smarter way to search their personal notes when Ctrl+F doesn't cut it.
-- Organizations who want to make their internal documentation more searchable.

-### Technologies

-This project was built with:

-- **Annoy** – A local-first vector index for fast approximate nearest neighbor search.
-Used to store and retrieve document embeddings efficiently.

-- **BM25 (via `rank_bm25`)** – An information retrieval algorithm that builds an index over tokenized document chunks.
-Scores results based on term frequency, inverse document frequency, and document length normalization.

-- **SentenceTransformers** –  Provides pre-trained models that generate dense vector embeddings from document chunks and queries, encoding their semantic meaning.

-- **spaCy / NLTK** – Used for basic NLP tasks such as tokenization, stopword removal, and sentence-level chunking.

-- **LangChain** – Utilized for its recursive chunking utility to generate semantically coherent text segments.

-- **NumPy / Pandas** – Used for vector math and intermediate data handling during preprocessing and scoring.

 ---